 THE WIDE (OR LONG) SHOT

-This shot normally frames the subject from the top of their head to their feet whilst capturing their environment.
-It’s typically used to establish the setting of the particular scene – so similar to the establishing shot, but focused more on characters and actors and the contextual relationship with their surroundings.
+The wide shot normally frames the subject from the top of their head to their feet whilst capturing their environment.
+It’s typically used to establish the setting of the scene – so its similar to the establishing shot but focused more on characters and actors and the contextual relationship with their surroundings.

 THE MASTER SHOT